sfackler/rust-openssl/README.md

 ## Release Support

-The current supported release is 0.10.
+The current supported release of `openssl` is 0.10 and `openssl-sys` is 0.9.

 New major versions will be published at most once per year.
 After a new release, the previous major version will be partially supported with bug